Ri Jones

 Uriah Louis "Ri" Jones (February 4, 1859 – November 29, 1936) was an American Major League Baseball player who played infielder from 1883 to 1884.
 He played for the Louisville Eclipse and Cincinnati Outlaw Reds.

+During the few years that Jones played professional baseball, he would spend his winters working on the railroads.
+Believing there was no future for him in baseball, Jones eventually quit the sport so that he could work on the railroads year-round.